staminaloops/rx-react/README.md

 # RxReact

 Fork from https://github.com/fdecampredon/rx-react but with rx-lite dependency instead of rx.
 This is mostly for my usecases, but it can be usefull for other people that use rx-lite instead of the full rx.
-Attention: For now, just tested with PropsMixin.
+**Attention: For now, just tested in a project PropsMixin, but all the original tests are passing**.

 >  [ReactJS](http://facebook.github.io/react/) bindings for [RxJS lite](https://github.com/Reactive-Extensions/RxJS/blob/master/doc/libraries/lite/rx.lite.md)